RamsayBoy/LearningCpp/004-Loops/Loops.md

 # Keep in mind
-There is nothing explain here about loops because are the same as in other programming languages.
+There is nothing explain here about loops because are practically the same as in other programming languages.